Wool Market Square, Bydgoszcz

 Wool Market square is located in Bydgoszcz, Poland.
 Many of its buildings are either registered on Kuyavian-Pomeranian Voivodeship heritage list, or part of Bydgoszcz local history.
-On its centre stands a statue of Leon Barciszewski, ancient mayor of Bydgoszcz (1932-1939).
+On its centre stands a statue of Leon Barciszewski, mayor of Bydgoszcz (1932–1939).

 Location

 The triangular square is located in the southern part of Bydgoszcz Old Town.
 It links the western tip of Długa street to Poznańska street, a busy thoroughfare.
 Houses on the northern frontage have also a view onto Mill Island.